MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/define-service-level-agreements.md

    - **Allow Pause and Resume:** (Optional.)
 Enable this option if you want the SLA to be paused during the time the record is on hold.
 For each entity that's enabled for the SLA, you can set each status that will be considered "on hold" in the **Service Management** > **Service Configuration Settings** page.
    - **Business Hours:** (Optional.)
 Select a value to assign business hours.
 The SLA is calculated based on the business hours and business closure that you define.
 More information: [Create customer service schedule and define the work hours](create-customer-service-schedule-define-work-hours.md).

 4. In the **Applicable When** section, define the conditions for the entity when the SLA can be applied.
-We recommend that you do not use case fields that are updated too frequently, because any change to the field value might lead to the SLA item being canceled.
+We recommend that you don't use case fields that are updated too frequently, because any change to the field value might lead to the SLA item being canceled.

 6. In the **Success Conditions** section, define the conditions that specify the success criteria of the SLA.